AnacletoLAB/GRIP-Transformer/readme.md

 The corresponding non-augmented training dataset, `all_train_noaug.tsv`, is included in this repository.

-To run the ncRNA–ncRNA training script with the same augmented dataset used in the reported experiments, download `all_train_aug.tsv` from Zenodo and place it in the path expected by the training script.
+To run `train_large_model.py` with the same augmented dataset used in the reported experiments, download `all_train_aug.tsv` from Zenodo and place it in the path expected by the training script.

 ## Citation